jhunahn/jhunahn.github.io/about/index.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 ## WHO AM I ?
-I am a software developer working in the System LSI division of Samsung Electronic in Korea.
-I did my undergraduate studies in Elctronics Engineering at Dongguk University, Korea.
+I am a software developer working in the System LSI division of Samsung Electronics Co., Ltd. I did my undergraduate studies in Electronics Engineering at Dongguk University, Korea.

-***TODO: 회사 업무 내용***
+I have been working as a system software engineer in Medical System Lab for 4 years since 2012.
+In the meantime, I'd developed firmware of MRI system controllers and system monitor tool.
+And then I moved to the IoT business team, where I'd been developing RTOS-based IoT device software for three years.
+I took part in [TizenRT](https://github.com/SamsungARTIK/TizenRT/commits?author=jhunahn)[^tizenrt] development team.
+And I developed and distributed a python-based Unit-test framework for SW Integration of the ARTIK series.

-Apart from working in my company, I experience a very interesting personally project in which,
+Apart from working in my company, I experience a very interesting personally project in which, I learned a lot regarding my field of work.

 ***TODO: 개인프로젝트 경험***